RyanLH95/roastar_specialty_coffee/README.md

 # roastar_specialty_coffee
-Custom reactjs website/e-commerce for a local coffee shop in my area.
+Full stack website/e-commerce for a local coffee shop in my area using React.js, Shopify and Redux.
+E-commerce is powered by Shopify Storefront API for products, product data, checkout and payment management whilst in combination of redux for cart management.